-“My father is a doctor here,” I said, in the tiniest of voices, hoping that someone would call him, but equally embarrassed to be 52, wanting my father, who I knew was out of town, and who always considered me the daughter he didn’t have to worry about, and also the daughter who was a writer who he didn’t want to know.
+“My father is a doctor here,” I said, in the tiniest of voices, hoping that someone would call him, but equally embarrassed to be 52, wanting my father, who I knew was out of town, and who always considered me the daughter that he didn’t have to worry about, and also the daughter who was a writer who he didn’t want to know.

 “Your husband will have to ride in the front,” they said.
 “Protocol.”

-“Wouldn’t it make more sense to let the only person who is keeping the patient calm stay beside her?”
+“Wouldn’t it make more sense to let the only person who is keeping the patient calm remain beside her?”

 “I could die with you by my side,” I said.

 Aidan, our youngest at 15, had been disappointed when I ate that first cookie at my sister’s Solstice party, and he had rebuked the plans I shared for Valentine’s weekend with my friends and a second cookie.